 \begin{lemma} Fix $\hid,n\in\N$ and let $K \in \conbod$.
 Then,

-with equality if, and only if, $K$ is homothetic to $\G\PP K$. \end{lemma} \begin{proof} By setting $K=\G L$ in Lemma \ref{lem_duality} and using the dual Minkowski's first inequality \eqref{dual_Min_first}, we obtain for every $L\in\sta$ that:
+with equality if and only if $K$ is homothetic to $\G\PP K$. \end{lemma} \begin{proof} By setting $K=\G L$ in Lemma \ref{lem_duality} and using the dual Minkowski's first inequality \eqref{dual_Min_first}, we obtain for every $L\in\sta$ that:

-with equality if, and only if, $L$ is a dilate of $\PP \G L$.
+with equality if and only if $L$ is a dilate of $\PP \G L$.
 Then, set $L = \PP K$ in \eqref{eq_duality_2} to obtain for every $K\in\conbod$ that

-with equality if, and only if, $\PP K$ is a dilate of $\PP \G \PP K$.
+with equality if and only if $\PP K$ is a dilate of $\PP \G \PP K$.
 Next, let $L=\PP K$ in Lemma~\ref{lem_duality} and apply Minkowski's first inequality \eqref{eq:min_first} to obtain for every $K\in\conbod$ that

-with equality if, and only if, $K$ is homothetic to $\G \PP K$.
-Raising both sides of \eqref{eq_duality_1} to the $\hid$th-power and combining with \eqref{eq_duality_3}, we then obtain \eqref{eq_duality_4} with equality if, and only if, $K$ is homothetic to $\G\PP K$ (from \eqref{eq_duality_1}) and $\PP K$ is a dilate of $\PP \G \PP K$ (from \eqref{eq_duality_3}).
+with equality if and only if $K$ is homothetic to $\G \PP K$.
+Raising both sides of \eqref{eq_duality_1} to the $\hid$th-power and combining with \eqref{eq_duality_3}, we then obtain \eqref{eq_duality_4} with equality if and only if $K$ is homothetic to $\G\PP K$ (from \eqref{eq_duality_1}) and $\PP K$ is a dilate of $\PP \G \PP K$ (from \eqref{eq_duality_3}).
 Notice the first condition implies the second, as the operator $\PP$ is translation invariant.
-Thus, it suffices to say there is equality if, and only if, $K$ is homothetic to $\G\PP K$. \end{proof}
+Thus, it suffices to say there is equality if and only if $K$ is homothetic to $\G\PP K$. \end{proof}

-In 1999, McMullen \cite{McM99} introduced the fibre combination of convex bodies.
-In 2016, Bianchi, Gardner and Gronchi \cite{BGG17} further generalized the concept of fibre combination and constructed a generalization of Steiner symmetrization.
-We now define the higher-order analogue of Steiner symmetrization in our setting; it is actually a particular fibre summation of certain bodies.
+In 1999, McMullen \cite{McM99} introduced the fiber combination of convex bodies.
+In 2016, Bianchi, Gardner and Gronchi \cite{BGG17} further generalized the concept of fiber combination and constructed a general framework of symmetrizations of convex bodies.
+We now introduce a symmetrization that is adapted to our setting, i.e. which uses the product structure of $\R^{nm}$.
+It is actually a particular fiber summation of certain bodies.
 The definition as a union also emphasizes that the symmetrization is a particular case of \cite[Equation 6]{BGG17}.
 As far as we know, this is the first application of this particular case.
+For lack of a better phrase, we will call this fiber symmetrization.
 It will be convenient to write $\bar x = (x_1,\dots,x_\hid)\in\Rnhi$ as $(x_i)_i.$